RobertJ1102/smr-ai-blog/index.md

 Given the high-profile investments into SMR technology, it seems clear that SMRs are poised to play a large role in future energy production and infrastructure.
 As more tech companies explore SMR technology, these reactors will likely become a cornerstone of sustainable and reliable energy solutions.

+## Conclusion

 The rapid growth of AI and machine learning presents an unprecedented challenge for the world’s energy infrastructure.
 Traditional fossil fuels or intermittent renewable sources cannot sustainably meet the extreme power demands of these AI data centers.
 Renewables offer an option, but their limitations likely make them a non-starter as the sole solution for data centers requiring effectively zero downtime.
 Nuclear power, particularly SMRs, offers a relatively easy solution to implement, is scalable, has low carbon, and is ultra-reliable.
 SMRs address all the traditional challenges of conventional nuclear power plants by being modular, easy to deploy, and adaptable to any structural requirement.
 Investments from big tech companies clearly signal a shift towards adopting SMR technology as the primary energy source for powering data centers.
 AI will likely continue to grow and change the way the world runs.
 By integrating SMRs into energy solutions, we can support the future of AI development with a cleaner and safer energy future.

+---

+## About the Author

+Robert Jacobs is a senior Computer Science Major at Washington University in St. Louis, with a passon for software development and server management.
+He co-founded Syntale LLC, an online gaming network with a global community of nearly 20,000 individuals.
+Robert has experience developing plugins for games like Unturned and specializes in creating custom solutions for game servers.
+He has also built an AI-based anti-cheat system that uses deep neural networks to catch misbehaving players.
+He is also interested in how nuclear technology could be used to replace antiquated energy production methods.

 ---